tanmayy24/Multi-task-Learning-for-sound-event-detection/recipes/dcase2022_task4_baseline/README.md

 ## Dataset
 You can download the development dataset using the script: `generate_dcase_task4_2022.py`.
 The development dataset is composed of two parts:
-- real-world data ([DESED dataset][desed]): this part of the dataset is composed of strong labels, weak labels, unlabeled, and validation data which are coming from [Audioset][audioset].
+- real-world data: this part of the dataset is composed of strong labels, weak labels, unlabeled, and validation data which are coming from Audioset.

-- synthetically generated data: this part of the dataset is composed of synthetically soundscapes, generated using [Scaper][scaper].
+- synthetically generated data: this part of the dataset is composed of synthetic soundscapes, generated using Scaper.

 ### Usage:
 Run the command `python generate_dcase_task4_2022.py --basedir="../../data"` to download the dataset (the user can change basedir to the desired data folder.)